 - a.
 Describe the organization's background, capacity and qualifications that demonstrate its ability to effectively serve the target population, and provide the required programmatic components. - b.
-Describe your past experience in operating and serving in-school and/or out-of-school youth, providing industry specific activities, and your experience with youth workforce development programming, especially with low income and other target populations identified in this RFP. - c.
-Describe your proposed program design (you may have multiple designs if you choose to service both ISY and OSY).
+Describe your past experience in operating and serving in-school and/or out-ofschool youth, providing industry specific activities, and your experience with youth workforce development programming, especially with low income and other target populations identified in this RFP. - c.
+Describe your proposed program design.
 Clearly state what service category (ies) for which the organization is proposing.
 The description should identify the number of youth to be served and specifically the proposed target population. - d.
 Describe the location(s) where services will be delivered.
 Include rationale for why this location was chosen and how the target population of youth will access the location.
 If multiple locations are used, please describe what services are offered in each.
 Indicate whether the facility in which the proposed program is delivered is handicap accessible and barrier free. - e.
 Describe qualifications of key administrative and direct service staff.
 Complete Attachment C (Staff Qualifications).
 Provide an organizational chart that depicts what and where positions are required to operate your proposed program design.
 Provide a narrative description of the organizational chart.
 Provide a complete list of names and resumes for key program staff from your organization who will be involved in the program.
 If additional staff will be hired, include a job description for the proposed staff.